telerik/reporting-docs/embedding-reports/display-reports-in-applications/web-application/angular-report-viewer/how-to-use-angular-report-viewer-with-report-server.md

 ---
-title: How to Use Angular Report Viewer with Report Server
+title: Integration with Telerik Report Server
-page_title: How to Use Angular Report Viewer with Report Server
+page_title: How to Use Angular Report Viewer with Telerik Report Server
-description: How to Use Angular Report Viewer with Report Server
+description: "Learn about how the Angular Report Viewer can be used as an external viewer to display reports located in a Telerik Report Server."
 slug: telerikreporting/using-reports-in-applications/display-reports-in-applications/web-application/angular-report-viewer/how-to-use-angular-report-viewer-with-report-server
 tags: how,to,use,angular,report,viewer,with,report,server
 published: True